frankenbeans/MZ2SYNTH/README.md

 cd MZ2SYNTH/SOURCE/
 make -f Makefile.gfortran all clean
 ```
+Makefile.ifx is also provided that contains
+what is needed to obtain an executable with
+Intel Fortran for Linux.
+Although these are
+be somewhat faster, they have other deficiencies as explained above.
+Unless you
+really need the faster executable, just use
+GNU Fortran.
+I don't check that the IFX Makefiles work at every single commit...

 (3) Now that our executable is compiled, we will go to the
     **MZSYNTH/EXAMPLES** subdirectory from where we are now, and run the